Capillary/api-documentation/source/index.html.md

 search: true
 ---

+# Release Updates
+This section provides the quarterly breakup of existing API updates and new API releases.

+## Q4 Releases (2019-20)

+* **OAuth Support**: Besides Basic Authentication, Capillary APIs now support OAuth and access tokens for more secured API calls.
+For more details, see support portal.
+* **Points Reversal**: Allows reversing redeemed points directly if the transaction - for which the points are redeemed - is returned.
+A new redemption ID is introduced.
+	*   POST [v1.1/points/redeem](https://capillary.github.io/v1.1-API-Documentation/#redeem-points): Introduced a new parameter `redemption_id` which can be used to reverse points if the transaction is returned.
+	* POST `v2/points/reverse`: Uses `redemptionId` to reverse points of a specific transaction.
+	* GET <a href="https://capillary.github.io/v1.1-API-Documentation/#get-customer-redemptions" target="_blank">v1.1/customer/redemptions</a>`v1.1/customer/redemptions`</a>: Shows `total_points_reversed` and points reversal history.
+* **Event Notification**: Allows building integrations with Capillary events that originate either through Capillary products or APIs.
+For more details, see  <a href="https://capillary.github.io/api-documentation/#event-notifications" target="_blank">Event Notification APIs</a>.
+* **Redemption across loyalty programs**: With this release, you can redeem points earned in one program in another loyalty program of the org.
+	* POST `v1.1/points/redeem`: <a href="https://capillary.github.io/v1.1-API-Documentation/#redeem-points" target="_blank">v1.1/points/redeem</a>A new parameter `group_redemption` if set `true` enables cross loyalty program redemption.
+* **OTP Support without PII information**: Allows non-PII clients (clients which would not send PII information such as mobile number, email ID, etc to Capillary) to send OTP via Capillary communication gateway.
+* **Transaction V2 APIs**: Support to add and retrieve transaction in V2 APIs.
+Support to <a href="https://capillary.github.io/api-documentation/#add-transaction" target="_blank">Add transactions</a> and <a href="https://capillary.github.io/api-documentation/#get-transaction-details" target="_blank">Retrieve transaction details</a>.
+* Option to disable OTP validation for points transfer.
+* Customer enrollment with one-time points and tier upgrade
+* External loyalty program linking
+* Support for external reference number in redemption.

 # Introduction

 Capillary RESTful APIs are be consumed by Capillary and other brands that are registered with Capillary/MartJack to manage their CRM.
 Capillary V2 and V3 APIs support multiple sources such as InStore, MartJack, Facebook, and WeChat.